mhassan2/splunk-n-box/README.md

 ```
 Note:
 1. Do not use older boot2docker stuff.
 If you google OSX docker install you will see references to that every where.
 DO NOT USE!
 Starting docker 1.12 Orcale VBOX is no longer used, a new hypervisor is used xhyve.
-2. Perfromance on OSX is noticably less that Linux runs.
+2. Perfromance on OSX is noticably less than Linux runs.
 So be aware that you may not be able to bring up as many containers will similar hardware resources.
  ```

 Install Xcode Command Line Tools: https://hackercodex.com/guide/mac-osx-mavericks-10.9-configuration/